mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/diabetes.md

 1. Establish a connection between your database and MindsDB via MindsDB GUI(Cloud and local instance).
 2. Allow connections to the database using Ngrok.
-3. Create a machine learning predictor model using SQL.
+3. Create a machine learning model using SQL.
 4. Make a prediction.

 ## Connect your database to MindsDB GUI

-MindsDB has a functionality to upload your dataset directly to MindsDB in order for you to create a predictor and make a prediction.
+MindsDB has a functionality to upload your dataset directly to MindsDB.
 However in this tutorial, you will be shown how to connect your database to MindsDB cloud and local instance.

 For this example we will be using a local postgres database, therefore we will connect using an ngrok tunnel.

 ### Running a Ngrok Tunnel

-To make our database available to MindsDB, we will run `ngrok` as our database instance is local.
+To make our database publicly avaiable, we will use `ngrok`.

 The following command can be run in docker or a terminal on your device to set up a ngrok tunnel.

 ```bash
 ngrok tcp [db-port]
 ```

 For this example the port number used is 5432.

 You should see a similar output: